MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Mail/New-MgBetaUserMessageAttachment.md

----
+﻿---
 external help file: Microsoft.Graph.Beta.Mail-help.xml Module Name: Microsoft.Graph.Beta.Mail online version: https://learn.microsoft.com/powershell/module/microsoft.graph.beta.mail/new-mgbetausermessageattachment
 schema: 2.0.0
-ms.prod: outlook
 ---

 # New-MgBetaUserMessageAttachment

 ## SYNOPSIS
 Use this API to add an attachment to a message.
-An attachment can be one of the following types: All these types of attachment resources are derived from the attachmentresource.
+An attachment can be one of the following types: All these types of attachment resources are derived from the attachment\nresource.
-You can add an attachment to an existing message by posting to its attachments collection, or to a newmessage that is being drafted, or created and sent on the fly.
+You can add an attachment to an existing message by posting to its attachments collection, or to a new\nmessage that is being drafted, or created and sent on the fly.

-> [!NOTE]
-> To view the v1.0 release of this cmdlet, view [New-MgUserMessageAttachment](/powershell/module/Microsoft.Graph.Mail/New-MgUserMessageAttachment?view=graph-powershell-1.0)

 ## SYNTAX